Spey: smooth inference for reinterpretation studies: Introduction

 \section{Introduction}

-The quest to unravel new physics beyond the Standard Model has driven scientists to push the boundaries of experimental analyses.
-The Large Hadron Collider (LHC) is at the forefront of this exploration, providing valuable analyses.
-These analyses are designed to target specific phase spaces where the signal regions are often designed for capturing the signature of a simplified model.
-Such models, for instance, can include variations of minimal supersymmetric extension of the Standard Model (MSSM) with fixed masses and decay branching ratios, do not capture the effects of a full theory.
-Although these searches capture valuable information, ever-growing theoretical investigations open up a vast variety of scenarios which a simplified model can not capture.
-Hence, various methods have been developed to reinterpret and expand the use of experimental analyses.
-Such methods include recasts of these analyses using Monte-Carlo (MC) and detector simulations~\cite{Buckley:2010ar, Conte:2012fm, Bierlich:2019rhm, Buckley:2019stt, Conte:2018vmg, Conte:2014zja, Araz:2023axv, Araz:2021akd, Araz:2020lnp, Dercks:2016npn} as well as simplified approaches utilising efficiency maps~\cite{Alguero:2021dig}.
+Unraveling new physics beyond the Standard Model has been a pursuit driving scientists to expand the boundaries of experimental analyses.
+The forefront of this exploration is the Large Hadron Collider (LHC), where valuable analyses are conducted, specifically targeting phase spaces to capture the signature of simplified models.
+These models, such as variations of the minimal supersymmetric extension of the Standard Model (MSSM), often include fixed masses and decay branching ratios, albeit unable to fully encapsulate the effects of a complete theory.
+While these searches yield crucial insights, the ever-expanding theoretical landscape presents scenarios beyond the reach of simplified models.

-A crucial aspect of analysing the vast amounts of data produced by the LHC is the application of statistical modelling which encapsulates meaningful information from the observed experimental results, enabling to make inferences about new physics.
-However, despite the recent developments in publishing full statistical models~\cite{pyhf}, only limited information is available for most analyses.
-Hence, various approximated approaches have been developed to capture the original statistical models' likelihood distribution~\cite{Barlow:2004wg, CMS-NOTE-2017-001, Buckley:2018vdr} for the cases where limited correlation information is available between the histogram bins.
-For the analyses lacking correlation information, simple Gaussian toy model-based approaches have been employed (see ref.~\cite{Dumont:2014tja} as an example).

-All current frameworks have the ability to form a statistical model in one way or another.
-Among the analyses that capture the same phase space, one typically chooses the most sensitive bin or bin collections.
-However, this approach completely avoids all the information in the rest of the bins.
-Ref.~\cite{Araz:2022vtr} proposes a technique to combine non-overlapping regions from various analyses by constructing an overlap matrix from signal yields.
-Although this approach provides the ability to improve the exclusion limits in situations where the correlations between regions are already unknown, it is not designed to find a way to combine regions with full or simplified statistical models.
+In response to this challenge, various methods have emerged to reinterpret and broaden the application of experimental analyses.
+These strategies encompass the reinterpretation of analyses using Monte-Carlo (MC) and detector simulations~\cite{Buckley:2010ar, Conte:2012fm, Bierlich:2019rhm, Buckley:2019stt, Conte:2018vmg, Conte:2014zja, Araz:2023axv, Araz:2021akd, Araz:2020lnp, Dercks:2016npn} as well as simplified approaches utilising efficiency maps~\cite{Alguero:2021dig}.